Pylons/pyramid_cookbook/sqla.rst

 Importing all SQLAlchemy Models
 -------------------------------

-If you really want to have a directory for SQLAlchemy models rather than a file, you can of course create a Python package full of model modules, replacing the ``models.py`` file with a ``models`` directory which is a Python package (a directory with an ``__init__.py`` in it).
+If you've created a Pyramid project using a paster template, your SQLAlchemy models will, dy default, reside in a single file.
+This is just by convention.
+If you'd rather have a directory for SQLAlchemy models rather than a file, you can of course create a Python package full of model modules, replacing the ``models.py`` file with a ``models`` directory which is a Python package (a directory with an ``__init__.py`` in it).
 However, due to the behavior of SQLAlchemy's "declarative" configuration mode, all modules